oneops/oneops.github.io/admin/testing/index.md

 title: Administrator Testing and Debugging
 id: "testing-and-debugging"
 ---
-As an admin become familiar with OneOps architecture

-# Testing
+# Administrator Testing and Debugging

-* Build a *test* environment where you can test any new OneOps code changes and also validate any or new *pack* changes your organization might do.
+Build a *test* environment where you can test any new OneOps code changes and also validate any or new *pack* changes your organization might do.

 # Debugging